litobro/LadyLacus/README.md

 # LadyLacus

-This webapp utilizes the Lacus to capture a screenshot of a webpage and display it immediately to the user.
+This webapp utilizes the [Lacus](https://github.com/ail-project/lacus) tool to capture a screenshot of a webpage and display it immediately to the user.
 The image is never stored outside of a valkey database which is ephemereal in nature.

 ## Structure

 - app/app.py: Main Flask app
 - app/templates/: Jinja2 templates
 - app/.env: Environment variables (LACUS_URL)
+- lacus/: Lacus submodule from the main project

 ## Usage